P16190097/Space-Site/readme.md

 - Initial tracker map API code used can be found [here](http://open-notify.org/Open-Notify-API/).
 - Unmodified script for drawing the canvas animation can be found [here](http://thenewcode.com/1159/Create-a-Dynamic-Point-Mesh-Animation-with-HTML5-Canvas).
 - Flexbox styles used for positioning the footer can be found [here](https://css-tricks.com/couple-takes-sticky-footer/).
+- getHeight() and getWidth() functions can be found [here](https://stackoverflow.com/questions/1038727/how-to-get-browser-width-using-javascript-code).

 ### Images